Skip to content

 The department fostered his love for theatre.
 It was a formative experience.
 Stockton grew as an educator and a leader.

 “Piedmont taught me what it means to be a theatre teacher.
 It goes so much further than teaching curriculum.
 Teaching theatre includes relationship building, money management, student engagement, community involvement, and advocacy for my program.
-These skills have guided me to create a program of inclusion, creativity, and honesty.”
+These skills have guided me to create a program of creativity and honesty.”

 He will “always recommend” Piedmont for students who want to study theatre.